 Tip #4: Watch Your Weight—In Both Directions

-According to the University of Maryland Medical Center, patients with chronic bronchitis may have a tendency to be obese, while those with emphysema have a tendency to be underweight.
+Patients with chronic bronchitis may have a tendency to be obese, while those with emphysema have a tendency to be underweight.
 This makes diet and nutrition assessment a vital part of COPD treatment.

 Some symptoms of COPD, like lack of appetite, depression, or feeling unwell in general, can cause you to become underweight.
 If you’re underweight, you may feel weak and tired or be more prone to picking up infections.
 Because COPD requires you to use more energy when breathing, you may need up to ten times more calories per day than a person without the condition.
 If you’re underweight, you need to include healthy, high-calorie snacks such as milk, eggs, bagels, cheese, peanut butter, and granola bars in your diet.